-The lockdown procedures will be implemented when the building administrator has become aware of a situation in which students and staff should be kept in locked rooms within the school building.
+The lockdown procedures will be implemented in a situation in which students and staff should be kept in locked rooms within the school building.
 These procedures may be implemented as a result of an intruder in the building, hostage situation or a biological threat.
-Lockdown may be activated at any time of the day and will affect the entire building.
+Lockdown may be activated at any time of the day and will affect the entire district.